anatolyduzenko/DockerComposeProjectGenerator/README.md

 ## Installation & Usage
 ### Step 1: Run the Setup Script
-Execute the PowerShell script to generate the database configuration:
+Execute the PowerShell script to generate the project configuration:
 ```powershell
 .\GenerateProject.ps1
 ```

-### Step 2: Start Database Containers
+### Step 2: Start Containers
-Run the following command to start the database containers:
+Run the following command to start the containers:
 ```sh
 docker-compose -f docker-compose.yml up -d
 ```

 ### Step 3: Verify Running Containers
-Check if the database containers are running using:
+Check if containers are running using:
 ```sh
 docker ps
 ```

 ## Configuration
-You will be prompted for additional information.
+You will be prompted for additional information during setup.
+DB credentials will be stored in .env file in the project root folder.

 ## Troubleshooting
 - If a container fails to start, check logs using: